nealmcb/cpython/Doc/tutorial/floatingpoint.rst

 As that says near the end, "there are no easy answers."
 Still, don't be unduly wary of floating-point!
-The errors in Python float operations are inherited from the floating-point hardware, and on most machines are on the order of no more than 1 part in 2\*\*53 per operation.
-That's more than adequate for most tasks, but you do need to keep in mind that it's not decimal arithmetic and that every float operation can suffer a new rounding error.
+The errors in Python float operations are inherited from the floating-point hardware, and on most machines are on the order of no more than 1 part in 2\*\*53 per operation when doing multiplication and division.
+As discussed in the article referenced above, addition and subtraction can introduce much greater errors under some circumstances.
+It's typically more than adequate for most tasks, but you do need to keep in mind that it's not decimal arithmetic and that every float operation can suffer a new rounding error.